-- Behave in an orderly and self-controlled way - Respect each other (staff and pupils) and try to understand why others may not always agree with our thoughts - In class, make it possible for all pupils to learn - Listen carefully to adults in school - Let an adult know if they have any worries or concerns - Respect our school and be responsible look after facilities and equipment - Have pride in our work and always try our best - Do all of my classwork and homework as well as you can - Be sensible and safe - Listen (to) and include others.
+- Behave in an orderly and self-controlled way - Respect and be kind to one another (staff and pupils).
+Show tolerance and try to understand why others may not always agree with our thoughts - In class, make it possible for all pupils to learn - Listen carefully to adults in school - Let an adult know if they have any worries or concerns - Respect our school and be responsible look after facilities and equipment - Have pride in our work and always try our best - Do all of my classwork and homework as well as you can - Be sensible and safe - Listen (to) and include others.
 Consider others always - Be honest - Move quietly around the school - Keep safe - Wear the correct uniform at all times no excessive haircuts or piercings - Come to school regularly and on time - Accept sanctions when given - Refrain from behaving in a way that brings the school into disrepute, including when outside school - Be positive and have fun